kdaquila/Physics_MeltingTime/README.md

 # Physics_MeltingTime
-Exploration project for Semantic UI.
+Exploration project for Zurb Foundation with CSS.
 This webpage can compute the time needed to warm-up and completely melt a block of metal.